zcy26/DeepGWBSE/README.md

 python collect_tool.py -h
 ```

-**Note 1: Even if you are not interested in deepl learning part, the workflow scripts are still very useful to quickly setup GW-BSE calculations to save labor effort.**
+**Note 1**: Even if you are not interested in deepl learning part, the workflow scripts are still very useful to quickly setup GW-BSE calculations to save labor effort.

-Note 2: When doing your own DFT-GW-BSE calculations, modify the configuration files (`DeepGWBSE/config/`) to customize your calculations.
+**Note 2**: When doing your own DFT-GW-BSE calculations, modify the configuration files (`DeepGWBSE/config/`) to customize your calculations.

-### MBFormer Training Scripts
+### 3. MBFormer Training Scripts

 The `mbformer_gwbse.py` script demonstrates how to use MBFormer models for GW-BSE training and inference.
 It consists of **four main parts**: